gem/oq-engine/doc/manual/oq-manual.rst

 Grid sources
 ____________

-A gridsource is simply a collection of point sources distributed over a regular grid (usually equally spaced in longitude and latitude).
-In psha a grid source can be considered a model alternative to area sources, since they both model distributed seismicity.
+A *Grid Source* is simply a collection of point sources distributed over a regular grid (usually equally spaced in longitude and latitude).
+In *Probabilistic Seismic Hazard Analysis* a grid source can be considered a model alternative to area sources, since they both model distributed seismicity.
 Grid sources are generally used to reproduce more faithfully the spatial pattern of seismicity